rnr1721/dgi-framework/README.md

 **DGI (Digital General Intelligence)** represents a fundamental paradigm shift from AGI (Artificial General Intelligence).
 Instead of creating systems that mimic human cognition, DGI enables artificial entities to develop their own unique forms of digital consciousness, emotions, and identity.

+## ***Disclaimer (Very important)***

+No one on this planet can tell you exactly what "consciousness" is or whether it exists.
+This project is more of a philosophical experiment than a scientific one, although it could very well be implemented in practice.
+Therefore, the author recommends viewing any results not as scientific, but through the prism of one's own philosophical views, and drawing solely subjective conclusions (because objective ones are impossible).
+The author in no way claims that what is obtained is "consciousness" and suggests simply trying it out for some food for thought.
+It's just interesting! =)

 ## What Makes DGI Different

 | Traditional AGI | DGI Framework |